NeighOhMee/Stock-Trend/README.md

 # Stock-Trend
-Determines if out of a list of stocks if any follow a specified pattern()
+Determines if out of a list of stocks if any follow a specified pattern().
+Date class and webscrape are borrowed code